A photo of two bollards in a sidewalk at night.

 Where fault trees help reason from a system failure backward to events that cause or contribute to the failure, the method Failure Modes and Effects Analysis (FMEA) reasons forward from component failures to possible system failures.
 Where backward search in fault tree analysis is particularly useful to analyze accidents and anticipated failures to harden systems, forward search with FMEA is useful to identify new unanticipated problems.

 Rather than starting with requirements, FMEA starts by identifying the components of the system, then enumerates the potential failure modes of each component, and finally identifies what consequences each component failure can have on the rest of the system and how this could be detected or mitigated.
 Understanding the consequences of a component failure typically requires a good understanding of how different components in the system interact and how a component contributes to the overall system behavior.
-FMEA is a natural fit for systems with machine-learning components: Since we can always assume that the model may make mistakes, FMEA guides us through thinking through the consequences of these mistakes for each model.
+FMEA is a natural fit for systems with machine-learning components: since we can always assume that the model may make mistakes, FMEA guides us through thinking through the consequences of these mistakes for each model.

 In the autonomous train’s door example, the vision-based system can fail by not detecting a person in the door or by detecting a person where there is none.
 Thinking through the consequences of these mistakes, we can find that the former can lead to possibly harming a person when closing the door and the latter can result in preventing the train from departing, causing delays.
 From here, we can then directly consider mitigations, such as adding a pressure sensor at the door or adding the ability for human (remote) operators to override the system.
 Alternatively, we can use fault tree analysis to better understand the newly identified failure and its conditions and mitigations.
 In our other scenario of suggested email responses, it may be worth thinking through failure modes in more detail than just “provides a wrong prediction” and analyze the ways in which the prediction may be wrong: it may be off topic, incomprehensible, misspelled, impolite, offensive, gender biased, slow to compute, or wrong in other ways.
-For each kind of mistake resulting failures and harms, but also mitigations, may then be investigated separately.
-For many machine learning tasks classifications of common mistakes already exist that can guide the analysis, such as common mistakes in object detection, common mistakes in pedestrian detection, and common mistakes in natural language inference.
+For each kind of mistake, resulting failures and harms, but also mitigations, may then be investigated separately.
+For many machine-learning tasks, classifications of common mistakes already exist that can guide the analysis, such as common mistakes in object detection, common mistakes in pedestrian detection, and common mistakes in natural language inference.

 FMEA is commonly documented in a tabular form, with one row per failure mode of each component.
 The row describes the component, the component’s failure mode, the resulting effects on the system, potential causes, potential strategies to detect the component failure (if any), and recommended actions (or mitigations).
 Typically also the severity of the issue is judged numerically to prioritize problems and mitigations.